When we asked our kids to name their absolute favourite Disney World ride, they unanimously agreed…

-….The Hollywood Tower at MGM Studios.
+The Hollywood Tower at MGM Studios was the winner!

 If you think our six year old would be terrified and far too little for such a ride, think again.
-She was the ring leader.
+She was the dang ring leader.

-When we rode the rickety elevator for the first time, we did it together as a family.
-When the ride came to a stop, and the shrill screams of the riders (my husband included) subsided, it went silent.
-And then a tiny voice cried out, “AGAIN!!!”
+When we up rode the rickety elevator for the first time, we did so together as a family.
+When the ride came to a stop, and the shrill screams of the riders (mostly my husband) subsided, it went silent.
+People were obviously catching their breath, and possibly swallowing down bile.

 And then amid the dark quiet a tiny voice cried out, “AGAIN!!!”

 My husband’s response to our daughter’s passionate plea was a solid, “Nope.
 Never again.”

 So we ditched that nauseated chicken and lined up and rode again.
 Several times.

 Yes, I felt queasy.
 In fact, I lost all blood flow to my upper body and my organs jellified at some point.